oranbramble/Distributed-File-System/README.md

 </br>

 ![Controller start](https://github.com/oranbramble/Distributed-File-System/assets/56357864/5d509138-a992-498b-85f4-8610be51a5e5)
+> Starting the `Controller` component and showing an immediate Rebalance operation with 0 `Dstores` connected

 </br> Once a `Controller` is running, other components can be started.
 However, no `Client` requests will be served until `R` `Dstores` have joined the system.
 Therefore, next the `Dstore`s should be started.
 To do this, either N windows can be opened, and within each the following command can be run: